SpiderNitt/SI-25-Onsites/application-development/two_player-monkeytype.md

 **Requirements:**
 - Calculate WPM (Words Per Minute) for each player.
 - Display WPM on the results screen.
-- Accuracy tracking is optional and not required.
+- Accuracy tracking is not required.

 ### 5. Clean and Minimal UI